Kleinian sphere packings, reflection groups, and arithmeticity: Preliminaries

 \subsection{Vinberg's algorithm}

-In addition to his study of arithmeticity of reflective lattices, Vinberg also produced an algorithm that produces the set of generating reflections for a reflective quadratic from.
-Namely, if $f$ is a quadratic form of signature $(n, 1)$ over a totally real number field $k$ with the ring of integers $\OOO_k$.
+In addition to his study of arithmeticity of reflective lattices, Vinberg also devised an algorithm that produces the set of generating reflections for the maximal reflective subgroup of the automorphism group of a quadratic from.